 - We all do it.
 We happen to be at Target (which is the place I do this at the most) and we see a $3 candle in the $1, $3, $5 item section.
 We put it in the buggy.
 Then we see Christmas wine glasses for $5.
 Then we realized we ran out of moisturizer and then we see new shades.
 Or WORST CASE SCENARIO, you go to the grocery store hungry!
 It happens.
 Try to go to the store with a list to minimize excessive spending.

 - It’s amazing how easy it is to get into debt.
 Student loans, car loans, furniture notes, mortgages.
-There is so many different ways to get into debt.
+There are so many different ways to get into debt.
 The most important thing is to try to minimize your debt by paying off your credit cards each month before they can accrue interest.
 Same goes for everything else!

 As a married couple, Christian’s expenses and my expenses are ours.
 So it’s important to try to get on the same page with your spouse about money before saying “I do.”
 Money talks should be a consistent conversation in your marriage.